Politics and Philosophy BA

 -

-Cosmopolitanism is the idea that the world should in some sense be understood as a single political entity.Ìý
+Cosmopolitanism is the idea that the world should, in some sense, be understood as a single moral or political entity.

 20 credits

-This module will engage with 'cosmopolitanism' from the perspective of normative political theory.
-It will start by discussing the historical origins of cosmopolitanism, from the Cynics in Ancient Greece to Immanuel Kant and will then move to a discussion of the contemporary wave of cosmopolitanism theorising that began in the latter part of the 20th century.Ìý
+This module will encourage you to engage with cosmopolitanism from the perspective of normative political theory.
+You will be introduced to the historical origins of cosmopolitanism, from the Cynics in Ancient Greece to Immanuel Kant, before moving on to discuss the contemporary wave of cosmopolitanism theorising that began in the latter part of the twentieth century.

 -

-The topic of women and gender in the Middle East is probably one of the most prevalent themes in popular culture.
+The topic is women and gender in the Middle East is a prevalent theme in popular culture.
 The image of Arab women or LGBTQI community members as the victims of Arab men are only two of many images to which most people have become accustomed through the media.
-There is widespread ignorance concerning the lives, struggles and achievements of Muslim/Arab women and LGBTQI identifying and non-identiying persons living in the Arab World.
-This module examines what this focus on Arab/Muslim women tells us about current politics and power relation.Ìý We also study how the images of Arab/Muslim women are used to justify certain policies and maintain certain discourses and truths not only about these Arab/Muslim women, but also about other women: Western women.

 20 credits